avimaybee/focusflow/COMPREHENSIVE_UX_AUDIT_AND_IMPROVEMENTS.md

 3. Keep current chat persona menu but expose clearer state when personas are unavailable
 4. Audit refresh-token flow to stop the recurring 400 errors

-**Status Update:** Fixed, the user personas are working on the landing page.
+**Status Update:** ✅ **FIXED** - User personas are working on the landing page.
+API endpoint properly returns persona data and the demo chat interface loads all 10 personas successfully.

 ---